mrjoshuap/ansible-leapp/README.md

 * Red Hat Enterprise Linux 7
 * System Entitled with RHSM or Satellite
 * Repositories configured and enabled for latest updates, specifically for `rhel-7-server-rpms` and `rhel-7-server-extras-rpms`

+Additionally, you must also download the additional required data files (RPM package changes and RPM repository mapping) attached to the [Knowledgebase Article](https://access.redhat.com/articles/3664871) and place it in the 'files' directory below the playbook including this role.

 Example Playbook
 ----------------